mcdermottLab/HeadphoneCheck/README.md

 Events:
 =======
 All events triggered by the headphone check code are prefixed by "hc" and fired on document.
-+ hcStorageUnavailable
-+ hcStoreProgressSuccess
-+ hcStoreProgressFail
-+ hcRestoreProgressSuccess
-+ hcRestoreProgressFail
 + hcLoadStimuliSuccess
++ hcLoadStimuliFail
++ hcLoadStimuliDone
++
 + hcInitialized

++ hcCalibrationStart
++ hcCalibrationEnd

++ hcHeadphoneCheckStart
++ hcHeadphoneCheckEnd